-Ahsen Utku is a doctoral student in the Department of Political Science at Northeastern University, specializing in International Relations and Public Policy.
+Ahsen Utku is a doctoral candidate in the Department of Political Science at Northeastern University, specializing in International Relations and Public Policy.
 She has a strong background and interest in conflict resolution, forced displacement, identity building and ethno-religious conflicts, democratization and policy-making concerning humanitarian crises.
 Ahsen has served as a Teaching Assistant for Comparative Politics and International Relations.

 Ahsen’s research focuses on forced displacement and migration, educational policies and inclusion of refugee and immigrant youth, democratization, nationalism and identity building, gender and conflict with a particular focus on the Balkans and the Middle East.

 Ahsen received her Bachelor’s Degree from Political Science and Public Administration at Marmara University, and her first Master’s Degree from International Relations at Marmara University in Turkey.
 After she worked as a freelance journalist in Turkey for several years, she completed a joint degree Master’s at Harvard Divinity School and the Fletcher School at Tufts University.
 Ahsen speaks Turkish and French, and she has studied Bosnian/Serbian/Croatian, Greek, Spanish and Arabic through her studies.
 She is also passionate about (documentary) photography and cooking.

 Policies, Propaganda, and Purdah: Forced Inclusion of Women in the Early 1900s in Turkey and Soviet Central Asia, AICIL Conference Proceedings, May 2015 (co-authored with Jessica Willis)